Skip to content

 Discover what's on offer at your school on Apprenticeships.scot.

-Qualifications and experience that show caring for people and the community such as Skills for Work Health and Social Care (SCQF level 6) or Award in Volunteering Skills (SCQF level 3-5).
+Qualifications and experience that show caring for people and the community such as Skills for Work Health and Social Care (SCQF Level 6) or Award in Volunteering Skills (SCQF Level 3 to 5).

-Social workers, social work students and many groups of social service workers are required by law to register with the Scottish Social Service Council (SSSC) if they are not registered with another regulatory body.
+Social workers, social work students and many groups of social service workers are required by law to register with the Scottish Social Service Council (SSSC) if they're not registered with another regulatory body.

 Find the right course for you